Azure/Azure-Sentinel/Solutions/SecurityBridge/README.md

-# Deployment of Sentinel Connector for SecurityBridge Threat Detection for SAP Through ARM template
+# Deployment of Sentinel Connector for SecurityBridge Threat Detection for SAP through Content Hub
 This ARM template will deploy a connecter for "SecurityBridge Threat Detection for SAP" with the following elements:
 * Connector
 * Workbook